GaloisInc/swanky/CONTRIBUTING.md

+This document is still a work in progress.
+More information will be added later.

 # Tests
 ## Assets for Tests
 Rather than reading files from tests (which will fail in CI due to a file not found error, due to our test caching setup), use `include_bytes!` or `include_str!` to instead copy the test asset that you want into the test binary at compile-time.